 - Impact of change

-There should be specific communication coming from the managers in every department, at every level, based on how much the change will impact employees in that department.
+In addition, there should be specific communication coming from the managers in every department, at every level, based on how much the change will impact employees in that department.

 Communication by itself is not enough, however.
 You will need to measure awareness to see if your message is getting across effectively.
 Check for awareness levels across every department to see if there is any lack of understanding, and where you may need to reinforce the message.

-4. Active participation from employees
+4. Active Participation from Employees

 Change is hard and rarely comfortable, and, as a result, most people resist change.
 This is normal.

 Different departments and different employees will feel the day-to-day effect to different extents.
 Some employees might not feel the effect at all; others might have their responsibilities, their location, or their compensation impacted.
 Responding to different reactions with empathy is key.

 One popular approach is the ADKAR model, which stands for five outcomes that need to be achieved by each individual employee in order to support an organizational change:

 - Desire to participate and support the change

 - Knowledge on how to change